Initial ACNPC-AG Certification

 - Supervised clinical experience is directly related to the knowledge and all role components of the adult-gerontology ACNP.

-- Those making up clinical or didactic coursework to meet ACNPC-AG exam eligibility must complete all make-up courses in a postmaster’s certificate or DNP program.
+- Those making up clinical or didactic coursework to meet ACNPC-AG exam eligibility must complete make-up courses in a post-graduate certificate or DNP program.

 - Applicants determined to be ineligible for the ACNPC-AG exam will have their application fee refunded.